 Breathable air merely is air that can support life, has enough oxygen in its mix, and doesn’t contain contaminants like carbon monoxide, carbon dioxide, water, or any other toxins that will poison refuge chamber occupants during entrapment.

-Multiple sources of breathable air within their refuge chambers need to be supplied to accommodate to a range of situations.
+Multiple sources of breathable air within their refuge chambers need to be supplied to accommodate a range of situations.

 Air Quality Standards for Refuge Chambers